EOxServer/eoxserver/users/instance_creation.rst

     python manage.py syncdb

-Note down the username and password you provide.
+This script will also create an administration user if you want to.
+Note the username and password you provide.
 You'll need it to log in to the admin client.

-..
-TODO: Logfile handling: configuration in settings.py and eoxserver.conf logrotate, etc.
+You can always create a user at a later time by running ``python manage.py createsuperuser``.

 .. _Database Setup:
 .. _InstanceCreation_DBSetup: